LizardByte/roadmap/README.md

 This central roadmap repository helps us:
 - Coordinate development efforts across multiple repositories
-- Establish clear priorities and timelines
 - Track dependencies between projects
 - Provide transparency about our development direction
+- Clearly describe ideas and goals about our projects, and make it easier for new contributors to get involved

 ## How It Works

 Roadmap items are maintained as GitHub issues in this repository.
 Each item includes:
 - Target repositories
+- Languages/Skills/Technologies involved
+- Detailed description
+- Estimated effort
 - Priority level
-- Timeline expectations
+- Milestone estimate
 - Dependencies

-- Detailed description
+> [!NOTE]
+> LizardByte projects are maintained by volunteers.
+> The roadmap is not a guarantee of future work, but rather a guide to our current priorities and goals.

 ## For Team Members